-Children should not arrive unaccompanied before 8.45 am at which point the children are admitted into school via the hall doors.
+Children should not arrive unaccompanied before 8.40 am at which point the children are admitted into school via the gates to the playground.
 Children not collected at home time wait with their class teacher until 3:25pm after which time a telephone call is made to parents.